hiakashrajput/lineup/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+#Note: Localstorage will not work in github pages

 Use:

 1 There is an checkbox to select whether to send data/todo to api or save it locally.